tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 _As a_ **New User/Existing User**
 _I want to:_

+**Sign up for a new card or connect to my existing NYPL library card account**

+***
+_So I can_ **Borrow content from Library**

+_Confirmation Criteria_

+* I can Borrow a book and it is reflected in the ILS
+* I can Get an ebook from our vendors
+* I can reserve an ebook from our vendors and have the transaction reflect in the ILS
+* My patron record and credential are created in the ILS

 **Connect to my 3rd party reading list (Google Bookshelves, Good Reads, etc..)**